scrose/pdf2xml/README.md

 Simple tool to convert PDF document data into XML metadata using XSL templates.

 ##Overview
-This tool can be used to extract text data from PDF files, filtered and exported to different formats, such as XML.
-Metadata extraction from PDF documents is stored in intermediate JSON files that can be exported to custom formats using XSL templates.
+Use this tool to extract unstructured text data from standard IEEE formatted papers (PDF files) to be filtered and exported to different formats, such as XML.
+Metadata extraction from PDF documents is stored in intermediate JSON files that can be exported to defined schemas using XSL templates.
 Extraction requires index files that map raw text scraped from the PDF files to known metadata.

 ## Required Index Files